 we suffer mass hidden unemployment

-Recent BLS data on employment show good job gains and the official unemployment rate down to 4.1% -- a rate that economists consider "full employment".
+Recent BLS data on employment show good job gains and the official unemployment rate below 4% -- a rate that economists consider "full employment".
 Yet this is not the full picture.

 At least 150,000 new jobs per month are needed just to accomodate new entrants to the job market (mostly young people graduating from school).
 And the further bad news is that the U.S. labor force participation rate, the percent of the working age population that is actually working is among the lowest labor force participation rates in decades.
 This important number is a bad sign for a nation that needs greater job creation.